What it’s like to Ride a Camel through the Sahara

 As the wind danced against the tent walls, I silently slipped from my wool blanketed bed and into a pair of booties.
 With my eyes still heavy, I gingerly unzipped the tent door to reveal a soft pastel sunrise.
 Too mesmerized to grab my camera, I sat on a wooden chair outside of my luxurious tent and watched the pink shadows take shape.
 The endless hill of sand dunes coming alive as they brightened under the last twinkle of faint stars.

 Sometime later, after a revitalizing hot shower in my tent, I met the group for breakfast in the elaborately detailed dining tent.
 I sipped my sweet mint tea as plate after plate was brought to our now over-crowded table.
 Between bites, we laughed hardily recounting the previous night.
 There had been a music and singing performance for us by some of the local men who work at the camp.
-To their dismay, we had other plans and ended up putting on a, less orchestrated, performance of our own.
+To their dismay, we had other plans which we had found from the various camping guides and reviews and ended up putting on a, less orchestrated, performance of our own.
 Blame it on the wine courage, or perhaps the lack of wifi causing us to actually connect with each other instead of our phones, but we let our inhibitions go.
 Hours from the closest road, deep out here in the desert, we were liberated.